-[RFC5681] defines a variable, FlightSize, that indicates the amount of outstanding data in the network.
-This is assumed to be equal to the value of Pipe calculated based on the pipe algorithm [RFC3517].
-In RFC5681 this value is used during loss recovery, whereas in this method a new variable "pipeACK" is introduced to measure the acknowledged size of the pipe, which is used to determine if the sender has validated the cwnd.
+[RFC6675] defines a variable, FlightSize, that indicates the instantaneous amount of data that has been sent, but not cumulatively acknowledged.
+In this method a new variable "pipeACK" is introduced to measure the acknowledged size of the network pipe.
+This is used to determine if the sender has validated the cwnd. pipeACK differs from FlightSize in that it is evaluated over a window of acknowledged data, rather than reflecting the amount of data outstanding.

 A sender determines a pipeACK sample by measuring the volume of data that was acknowledged by the network over the period of a measured Round Trip Time (RTT).
-Using the variables defined in [RFC3517], a value could be measured by caching the value of HighACK and after one RTT measuring the difference between the cached HighACK value and the current HighACK value.
+Using the variables defined in [RFC6675], a value could be measured by caching the value of HighACK and after one RTT measuring the difference between the cached HighACK value and the current HighACK value.
 Other equivalent methods may be used.